DanGOTO100/AWS-KMS-Workshop/Working-with-CMKs.md

 $ aws kms create-alias --alias-name alias/ImportedCMK --target-key-id 'external-key-id'
 ```

-If you go into the console again, browser the IAM service and select "Encryption Services".
+If you go into the console again, browser the IAM service and select "**Encryption Keys**" to open the KMS console.
 Make sure you have selected the right region.
 The new imported key with its alias is shown and it is ready to use.

 -ADD